lombord/Minesweeper-JS/README.md

 In order to run the game you should use local server and open index.html using your browser (for exp: Chrome, Firefox, Opera, etc..)

+## Update 6/19/2023
+- Classes have been separated into different files
+- Added new smile emojies
+- Fixed bugs